dl-solarity/hardhat-zkit/README.md

 ## Known limitations

 - Currently the Circom `2.1.8` is used for the compilation of circuits.
 - Temporarily, the only supported proving system is `groth16`.
-- Full TypeScript typization of circuits is in progress.